-Robbins Geller provides counsel to those unable to afford legal representation as part of a continuous and longstanding commitment to the communities in which it serves.
+Robbins Geller provides counsel to those unable to access legal representation as part of a continuous and longstanding commitment to the communities in which it serves.
 Over the years the Firm has dedicated a considerable amount of time, energy, and a full range of its resources for many pro bono and charitable actions.

-Robbins Geller has been honored for its pro bono efforts by the California State Bar (including nomination for the President’s Pro Bono Law Firm of the Year award) and the San Diego Volunteer Lawyer’s Program, among others.
+Robbins Geller has been honored for its pro bono efforts by the California State Bar (including a nomination for the President’s Pro Bono Law Firm of the Year award) and the San Diego Volunteer Lawyer’s Program, among others.

 Some of the Firm’s and its attorneys’ pro bono and charitable actions include:

 Representing public school children and parents in Tennessee challenging the state’s private school voucher law, known as the Education Savings Account (ESA) Pilot Program.
 Robbins Geller helped achieve favorable rulings enjoining implementation of the ESA for violating the Home Rule provision of the Tennessee Constitution, which prohibits the General Assembly from passing laws that target specific counties without local approval.